swent-group10/mvp-prd/template/9-design.md

 ## Frontend

-To build our frontend, we used Kotlin and leveraged Android Jetpack Compose for UI development.
-We also used Material3 for design components.
+To build our frontend, we employed Kotlin and leveraged Android Jetpack Compose for UI development.
+Additionally, we utilized Material3 for design components.

 Within our app, we have the following essential screens: